Automattic/newspack-ghostcms-migrator/README.md

 - Previously imported content will be skipped.
 - Log files will be appended to automatically.

 If the command will not run, please view the `wp-content/debug.log` file and/or the output logs listed below.
-Also see _Fatal Conflicts_ below.
+Also see _Errors_ below.

 ## Step 5 (optional): Review output logs